Paul Kling: Post-war life

 After the war, he became concertmaster of the NHK Symphony Orchestra and the Louisville Orchestra.
-He taught at the University of Victoria, British Columbia, Canada for 20 years, and was later became a professor emeritus and director of the music school (1980–87).
+He taught at the University of Victoria, British Columbia, Canada for 20 years, and later became a professor emeritus and director of the music school (1980–87).
 He later taught violin at the University of British Columbia.

 In 1995, The Emperor of Atlantis was performed for the first time at Theresienstadt in a production of ARBOS - Company for Music and Theatre.
 In 1996, the original score was presented at the National Arts Centre in Ottawa (Canada) as part of "The Triumph of the Human Spirit!" for the first time with the survivors from Theresienstadt, Kling, and Herbert Thomas Mandl contributing to the project.

 Kling died in Victoria, BC on 2 January 2005 at age 75.
 He was married to Japanese harpist Taka Kling.